Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Perspectives

 \subsection{Experimental setup}

 The sketch of the experimental setup is shown in Fig. \ref{fig:scheme}c.
 In the experiment, we used a continuous Melles Griot he-ne laser ($632.8 nm$) as light source.
 The emitted beam is magnified 15 times through a $5:75 cm$ telescope before being imprinted on a Hamamatsu SLM in polarization configuration (model LCOS-SLM x10488 series, pixel size: $20 \mu m$).
 The real space plane of the SLM is then recreated on the entrance facet of the optical fiber using a pair of $50:7.5 cm$ focal lenses after the spatially modulated beam profile has been collected.
 Thorlabs FT-1.0-EMT, $NA=0.39$, $1$ meter long, 1mm core multi-mode optical fiber is the one that has been utilized.
 We indicate each facet of the MMF with the letter $\alpha$ and $\beta$.
 Two IDS cameras (UI-5370CP-M-GL and UI-5480CP-M-GL) with pixel sizes of $5.5$ and $2.2 \mu m$, respectively, are used to collect the counter-polarized (respect to the laser) reflection from the injection surface as well as the transmission signal.
 To achieve the same spatial resolution of $1.1 \mu m / px$ on both cameras, the magnification was set to $5\times$ and $3\times$ respectively.

-The MNIST handwritten digits and random masks are alternated in the SLM patterns, which are encoded in $11$-degree gray scale using $28 \times 28$ blocks.
+The MNIST handwritten digits and random masks are sent to the SLM in alternated sequences and are encoded in the same way.
+In practice, for each of those, we send an image (random or MNIST) having a size of $28 \times 28$ pixels, focusing it so that it is inscribed on the input facet of the optical fiber.
+Each pixel uses grayscale values ranging from $0$ to $10$.

 The random patterns are sent for the sole purpose of the characterization of the fiber transmission, and are not used for training of the classification layer.
 The light propagating through this disordered optical device reaches both edges and produces a seemingly random interference pattern of intensities (the speckles).